-Xiaoliuqiu (aka Little Liuqiu or Lamay Island) is a small island paradise off the southwestern coast of Taiwan.
+Xiaoliuqiu (aka Little Liuqiu, Lamay Island, or Lambai Island) is a small island paradise off the southwestern coast of Taiwan.
 The island is known for its clear water, amazing coral reefs, white sand beaches, and quiet laid back atmosphere.
 Only a short half hour boat ride from the Taiwan mainland, the island is easily accessible.
 In addition, the island is small enough that you can round the entire island by scooter in a matter of minutes.

 In 1622, a Dutch ship crashed on the island, two years before the Dutch began to rule Taiwan, and all but one of the crew members were killed by the aboriginal tribe living on the island at the time.

 In retaliation, the Dutch sent a force to massacre the natives on the island.
 300 men, women, and children were suffocated alive in a large cave, and the rest of the people were put into slavery by the Dutch.
 This was known as the Lamey Island Massacre.
 Later Chinese people began inhabiting the island in 1645.

 Later the island fell into Qing, Japanese, and ROC rule.